awong234/AdaptiveSCR/readme.md

 ### Analysis scripts

 Again, there are five scripts for performing the analysis of the data under each sampling scheme.
 These are the files following the pattern `MODEL1_rerun.R`, `MODEL2_rerun.R`, `MODEL3_rerun.R`, etc. They automatically extract the data from the .Rdata libraries, and perform the JAGS analysis using the corresponding model .txt file.
 The script features ordinary parallelization using `doParallel`, and will generate a log indicating what analyses have been completed in the event of unexpected shutdown.

+### Analysis outputs

+The scripts will produce their own folders in which the model outputs may reside.
+As a warning, the outputs are the full JAGS model outputs, which includes the entire MCMC chain.
+On 1000 simulated replicates, each model will have a complete output collection of approximately 3 GB in size - ensure that enough space is allocated for these.

+The time to completion for these analyses is on the order of weeks, and the rate-limiting step is the JAGS analysis.
+There has been no optimization of the code, nor exploration into alternative analytical software.